brown-band/website/pages/scripts/1985-1986/fall/holy-cross.md

 This week's Button: LACK OF VIRGIN (HEY!)

-:script-note[John Parry censored the original version of this show beyond recognition, and a makeshift show had to be reconstructed hastily before Tuesday night rehearsal by Sultan, Dougan and Co.
+::script-note[John Parry censored the original version of this show beyond recognition, and a makeshift show had to be reconstructed hastily before Tuesday night rehearsal by Sultan, Dougan and Co.
 For reference: The St Louis Cardinals were playing the Kansas City Royals in the World Series as this show was performed.
 KC won, I believe.]